TwiN/gatus/README.md

 Gatus supports multiple alerting providers, such as Slack and PagerDuty, and supports different alerts for each individual endpoints with configurable descriptions and thresholds.

-Note that if an alerting provider is not properly configured, all alerts configured with the provider's type will be ignored.
+> 📝 If an alerting provider is not properly configured, all alerts configured with the provider's type will be ignored.

 | Parameter              | Description                                                                                                                  | Default |